MEO-3/meo-3-fdk/README.md

 ## Versioning

 - Version 1.0.0: Initial version of the MEO 3 FDK.
 - Version 1.1.0: Overload function for textMessageSetter.
+(Current version)